JordyAaldering/Big-Data/docs/assignment06.md

 }
 ```

-Using these two functions we can find the linked domains, which we can then save to a Parquet file.
+Using these two functions we the get a list of all linked domains, along with their parent domain and year, which we can then save to a Parquet file.

 ```scala
 val warcs = loadWarcRecords(infile, sc)